NC Medicaid Transformation

 Back to top

-Tailored Plans will remain regional and they will be able to close their provider panels as needed.
-Tailored Plans will cover all the behavioral health services covered by the Standard Plans but will also exclusively cover some enhanced behavioral health services (such as Intensive In-Home, ACT, and Residential SUD treatment).
+Tailored Plans will remain regional, and they will be able to close their provider panels as needed.
+They will cover all the behavioral health services covered by the Standard Plans but will also exclusively cover some enhanced behavioral health services (such as Intensive In-Home, ACT, and Residential SUD treatment).

 Resources: